How to design a garden for outdoor entertaining

 Privacy and screening

-• Use trellises, tall plants, hedges, or bamboo screens to block unwanted views and add cosiness.
+• Use trellises and screens, tall plants, hedges, or bamboo screens to block unwanted views and add cosiness.

 Related product